samuelandersoncodes/kidomart/README.md

 As a shopper, I want to see a list of all available products so that I can browse through and make informed purchase decisions.

+As a developer, I need to create a footer with my social media business handles, contact details and newsletter subscription so that I can market my brand and communicate with my users.

 ##### Acceptance Criteria

 - There is a navbar that has the kidomart logo which links to the home page.